My Pet Center

 If you think your pet has symptoms of COVID-19 and has been in close contact with an infected human, you should contact your vet as soon as possible to discuss the case.
 You should follow the guidance of your vet as well as any local government advice.

-Caring for Your Pet if you Have Covid-19
+Caring for Your Pet if You Have COVID-19

 If you have COVID, you can reduce the risk of spreading it to your furry family members by taking a few simple measures.
-As a precaution, limit your contact with your pets and get another member of your household to care for them.
-If you live alone, a friend or neighbor could help.

 The following steps can help reduce the spread of infection to your pets -